 Jock itch is a common itchy rash of the groin.
 It can be very intense itch and is associated with a red or pink rash involving the groin folds and genitals.
 Jock itching is primarily a skin condition in men.
-Jock itch is primarily seen in the groin and it may spread to the inner thighs, genitals and anus.
-Jock itch is frequently seen in healthy patients and the patients with diabetes and obesity are more susceptible.
+It is primarily seen in the groin and it may spread to the inner thighs, genitals and anus.
+The rash is frequently seen in healthy patients and the patients with diabetes and obesity are more susceptible.

 Jock itch is the most common in adult and middle –aged men.
 Patient with diabetes, obesity and those with a compromised immune system like in HIV /AIDS, hepatitis, chronic illness, cancer.

 Moisture, warmth and skin friction in the groin folds.

 Tight, occlusive clothing and under garments that trap in sweat.

 Infections caused by fungus and Candida (yeast), Trichophyton and Epidermophyton.

 Infection by bacteria particularly corynebacterium.